EdgarStevenC/Genetic_algorithm-Path/README.md

 </p>

 ---
-This project was written in MatLab software and to run it: **open Saleman.m**
+This project was written in MatLab softwar.
+To run it: **open Saleman.m**

     To ensure the convergence of the algorithm modify the number of iterations Num_Pop=300;